microsoft/vscode-dev-containers/script-library/docs/common.md

 | Upgrade packages flag | `true` | A `true`/`false` flag that indicates whether packages should be upgraded to the latest for the distro. |
 | Install Oh My Zsh! flag | `true` | A `true`/`false` flag that indicates whether Oh My Zsh! should be installed. |

 > **Note:** Previous versions of this script also installed Oh My Bash! but this has been dropped in favor of a simplified, default PS1 since it conflicted with common user configuration.
-A stub is added to let those who referenced it in their dotfiles or other content about the change.
+A stub has been added so those that may have referenced it in places like their dotfiles are informed of the change and how to add it back if needed.

 ## Usage